franck-paul/yash/mkdocs/docs/user-guide/settings.md

 The plugin is able to interpret the SyntaxeHL wiki macro form if activated here.
 See [according documentation](syntaxehl.md) for usage.

 ![Other options](../img/yash-options.jpg)

+!!! warning
+	You **should not** have the both plugins (Yash and SyntaxeHL) installed and activated on a blog else you may encountered unpredictable results.